Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Parser.md

 ### Rule Basics

 Rules may create loops but must have at least one token in all the rules of the loop that tells the parser which rule to take.
-For exmple, the following won't work because it will create a loop with no token to choose the rules.
+For example, the following won't work because it will create a loop with no token to choose the rules.

 ```